-When the District receives a request for an initial evaluation, the Educational Diagnostician, designated campus staff, and/or administrator should promptly review the student's record and document any consideration that has been given to alternatives to special education, including but not limited to general education academic and behavioral interventions; RtI data; remedial instruction; tutoring; compensatory education pursuant to Tex.
+When the District receives a request for an initial evaluation, the Director of Special Education, designated campus staff, and/or administrator should promptly review the student's record and document any consideration that has been given to alternatives to special education, including but not limited to general education academic and behavioral interventions; RtI data; remedial instruction; tutoring; compensatory education pursuant to Tex.
 Ed.
-Code § 29.081 ("services designed to supplement the regular education program for students identified as at risk of dropping out of school"); Multi-Tiered Systems of Support (MTSS); and/or Dyslexia-related general education services.
+Code § 29.081 ("services designed to supplement the regular education program for students identified as at risk of dropping out of school"); Multi-Tiered Systems of Support (MTSS);20 and/or Dyslexia-related general education services.